 Our Father, who art in heaven.

-With these words God would tenderly urge us to believe that He is truly our Father, and that we are truly His children, so that we may ask Him confidently with all assurance, as dear children ask their dear father.
+God tenderly urges us to believe that He is truly our Father, and that we are truly His children, so that we may ask Him confidently with all assurance, as dear children ask their dear father.

 Hallowed by Thy name.

-God's name is indeed holy in itself; but we pray in this petition that it may become holy among us also.
+God’s name is certainly holy in itself, but we pray that it may become holy among us also.

 Thy kingdom come.

-The kingdom of God comes indeed without our prayer, of itself; but we pray in this petition that it may come to us also.
+The kingdom of God comes by itself even without our prayer, but we pray that it may come to us also.